carlosgnotario/estateguru/README.md

    - This allows your local CSS and JS files to override the remote ones during development

 This setup provides:
-- Live reloading when files change
 - Real-time SCSS compilation
 - JavaScript bundling with watch mode
 - Live CSS injection for real-time styling updates
 - Local file overrides for development testing

+**Note**: To see changes:
+- **CSS changes**: Enable/disable Stylus extension to reload styles
+- **JavaScript changes**: Refresh the page to reload scripts

 #### Option 2: Traditional Development

-Start the development server with live reloading for both JavaScript and SCSS:
+Start the development server for both JavaScript and SCSS:

 ```bash
 npm start